The first Golden Spurtle World Porridge Making Championships were held in Carrbridge on Sunday, 11th September, 1994.

 Over the years the competition grew partly due to increased recognition of porridge as a healthy, tasty and affordable food; the hard work of the organisers; but also due to the increased coverage and interest on the Internet, social media and global news coverage of the event; leading to more international competitors competing.
 In 2009 Matthew Cox from Oregon, USA was the first overseas competitor to win the Golden Spurtle and in 2010 Catherine Caldwell from Canada won the speciality porridge making section.
 Overseas competitors have come from many countries including Sweden, Ireland, Canada and the USA.

 The introduction of a celebrity judge is a more recent addition to help promote the event to new audiences and ensure different opinions in the judges tasting room.
-Guest judges have includes media personalities, food writers, and this year Bronwyn Taylor, Britain’s strongest schoolgirl – a young athlete who eats porridge twice daily.
-(See attached press release on Bronwyn Taylor, Britain’s strongest schoolgirl).
+Guest judges have included media personalities and food writers.

 The Championships is run by Carrbridge Community Council with a team of volunteers with the original objective to promote Carrbridge and promote porridge as a wholesome food.